 Switching rarely fails, but if it does there’s usually a simple explanation.
-Possible issues include details being entered incorrectly (i.e. customer has stated that they have a different meter from the meter they have) or not enough information being provided to complete the switch.
+Possible issues include details being entered incorrectly (i.e. the customer has stated that they have a different meter from the meter they have) or not enough information is provided to complete the switch.

 What if my supplier owes me money?

 If your current supplier owes you money, they’re usually quite good at letting you know.
 But if you’re not sure, there are a few ways to find out.

 Firstly, if you have an online profile with your energy supplier, it may be as simple as logging in to find out.
 The Big Six energy providers refund customers automatically (EDF and British Gas will refund credit every six months).
 If you haven’t heard from your supplier or you’re not with the Big Six, call your supplier and ask them to refund you.
 They should be able to tell you how much they owe you and when they will pay you back.